 Is it really a notion or is it really the truth?

-Statistics point that, 90% of sales calls amounts to zero output and only 1% lead to sales.
+Statistics point that, 90% of sales calls amount to zero output, and only 1% leads to sales.
 That is how ineffective sales call has become.

 Why is that?

 Salesperson starts with Hello!
 How are you?

 Well, to be honest, I don’t know you, I don’t recognize your voice, why should I tell you how am I?
 Even if in a good mood, I don’t think anyone would respond to a random hello how are you, that too on a phone call.

 Introduce yourself, the salesperson could have started with Hello, I’m Peter, calling from ABC limited or so.
 Which he didn’t.

 To make matters worse, the salesperson asks if it is an appropriate time to talk?

 To talk about what?
 Are you my girlfriend?
 Of course not.

 Clearly, I was busy with something and you called me out of the blue.
-Now you might be having some interesting proposal for me but again, I don’t know is it really a good time to talk to, because I do not know your purpose.
+Now you might have some interesting proposals for me but again, I don’t know is it really a good time to talk to you, because I do not know your purpose.

 The most important thing to establish is clarity of purpose.

 Lack of or incompetent data is one of the prominent reason why sales call fails to bring effective results.
-When 94% of businesses suspect to have inaccurate data, how can your sales department work with efficiency?
+When 94% of businesses suspect have inaccurate data, how can your sales department work with efficiency?

 They lack their most valuable asset – Data.

-If you are into sales & marketing, it is very important to have a good and revised data of your clients, not to mention if you are planning to get into a new field they can help you in B2B lead generation as well
+If you are into sales & marketing, it is very important to have good and revised data of your clients, not to mention if you are planning to get into a new field they can help you in B2B lead generation as well.

 How to fix it?